overlay-market/markets/specs/notes.md

 - 50% (25% of total fees) to governance $OVL stakers that vote

 Eventually lend out the locked OVL from positions for capital efficiency and additional revenue.

+### Token Distribution

+Three phases for initial token distribution (~ 10% to alpha testers, ~ 90% to yield farmers):
+1. Token claim for alpha testers of trading mechanism (~ 10%)
+2. Beta yield farming of $OVL with other Uniswap token pools: $SNXETH, $AAVEETH, $WBTCETH, etc.
+3. Beta yield farming of more $OVL with seeded Uniswap $OVL/$ETH LP tokens

 ### Roadmap